layerarch/layerarch.github.io/pages/home.md

 permalink: "/"
 title: "<strong>Layer</strong> Architecture Inc."
 description: "We are a full-service architectural office specialised in repurposing and layering onto the build environment for the the next era."

-meta_description: "Jekyll Curate is a premium Jekyll blog theme"
+meta_description: "Layer Architecture Inc. | Toronto"
-meta_title: Jekyll Curate - Premium Portfolio Theme
+meta_title: Layer Architecture Inc.
 subscribe: false

 projects: